-- Was trained in 2006 in the administration of the Canadian Language Benchmark Placement Test in speaking, listening, reading and writing English by a trainer contracted by the Canadian Language Benchmark Placement Test and is certified as an assessor for the test. - 2.
-Communicates with the College to organize the date and schedule for the testing of applicants. - 3.
+1. Was trained in the administration of the Canadian Language Benchmark Placement Test in speaking, listening, reading and writing English by a trainer contracted by the Canadian Language Benchmark Placement Test and is certified as an assessor for the test.

+- 2. Communicates with the College to organize the date and schedule for the testing of applicants. - 3.
 Administers the testing in accordance with the training received. - 4.
 Creates applicant assessment reports of the benchmark levels for each applicant. - 5.
-Sends a report of the results for each applicant to the Registration Manager within five weeks of the test date.
+Sends a report of the results for each applicant to the Director, Registration and Certification Services within five weeks of the test date.

-The Standards and Regulations e-Workshop is administered by College staff and is facilitated by a facilitator under contract to the College:
+The Standards and Regulations e-Workshop is administered and facilitated by College staff: